 First of all, you can never be completely sure that you are right.
 Your information may be based on different facts.
 But suppose you are convinced of your own right and the other person's wrong.
 In that case, establishing a connection is the only way to get someone on your side.

 Connecting is about finding the similarities that do exist.
-Muslims and Christians seem to be very different, but they also have a similarity.
+Muslims and Christians seem to be very different, but they also have similarities.
 Both believers get their information from a book written a long time ago, and both believe there is only one god.

 By recognizing and naming the similarities, you create a bond instead of distance.
 Precisely this bond ensures that the other also wants and can listen to your arguments instead of just defending his own point of view.